Citizens' Party (Singapore)

 The Citizens' Party (公民党 (Gōng Mín Dǎng)) was a political party in Singapore.

 History

 The party was established on 25 February 1959 by Seah Peng Chuan.
 Seah had been elected to the Legislative Assembly in 1955 elections as a member of the Labour Front, but had left the party to sit as an independent.

 In the May 1959 elections the party nominated five candidates for the 51 seats in the Assembly.
 However, it received only 0.6% of the vote and failed to win a seat.

 The party subsequently merged into the Workers' Party on 13 September 1960.
+On 14 September, the party ceased to exist.